 Revenues that have been assigned by management to be used for a specific purpose include Buffalo Festival proceeds and building rent.
-Proceeds of the Buffalo Festival held at the opening of the school year are earmarked for educational purposes to the schools within the City's boundaries.
+Proceeds of the Buffalo Festival, if any, are earmarked for educational and recreational purposes.
 There has been a concentrated effort over the past three years to grow this festival.
-Hopefully, this upcoming festival will be the best so far following the historic early close of the 2019-20 school year resulting from the coronavirus pandemic.
+It had to be canceled in 2020 and 2021, but was held this past spring.
+The profit motive, however, is not as strong as the need for a community event.
 Fees for motor vehicle transactions provided by the La.
 Department of Motor Vehicles are earmarked for costs of maintaining the building that houses the Department's location in Baker including utilities and insurance.

 The City Council committed certain revenue sources for public safety.
-These revenue streams include traffic fines from tickets written by the City's police department and through Redflex (camera).
-It is anticipated that \$420,000 will be realized from fines, and all will be used for traffic division salaries and benefits, auto maintenance and gas/oil.
+These revenue streams include traffic fines from tickets written by the City's police department and issued through Redflex (camera).
+It is anticipated that \$575,000 will be realized from fines, and all will be used for traffic division salaries and benefits, auto maintenance and gas/oil.

-Finally, the City receives revenues restricted by the donor or by law for a specific purpose.
+Finally, the city receives revenues restricted by the donor or by law for a specific purpose.
 These include a DARE grant and a tax imposed on lodging sales referred to as the hotel/motel tax.
 The DARE grant is a reimbursement-type grant covering a portion of the costs associated with conducting drug-resistance education at Baker Middle School involving salaries and benefits of a DARE officer as well as training and graduation supplies.
 The hotel/motel tax is used 95% for economic and community growth and 5% for recreational and family activities.